Spectral Small-Incremental-Entangling: Breaking Quasi-Polynomial Complexity Barriers in Long-Range Interacting Systems: Operator approximation vs. entanglement generation

 where $\{O_{A,s}\}$ and $\{O_{B,s}\}$ form operator bases.
 It is well known that such a decomposition provides an optimal low-rank approximation with respect to the Frobenius norm:

 where $O_D$ is a low-rank approximation of the operator $O$.

 However, in many applications, the relevant notion of approximation is the operator norm rather than the Frobenius norm; for instance, in the case of unitary time-evolution operators $e^{-iH_{AB}t}$, the operator norm controls the worst-case state error relevant to complexity and simulation.
 The approximation properties with respect to the Frobenius norm and the operator norm are qualitatively different.
-For example, the quantum Fourier transform is known to exhibit maximal operator entanglement when viewed through the lens of the operator Schmidt decomposition~\cite{PhysRevA.67.052301,Tyson_2003,10.5555/3179483.3179484}, yet in terms of the operator norm, there exist efficient low-rank approximations~\cite{PRXQuantum.4.040318}.
-This discrepancy explains why the operator Schmidt decomposition, while mathematically natural, is insufficient for analyzing low-rank approximations of dynamics in the operator norm.
+For example, the quantum Fourier transform is known to exhibit maximal operator entanglement when viewed through the lens of the operator Schmidt decomposition~\cite{PhysRevA.67.052301,Tyson_2003,10.5555/3179483.3179484}; with respect to the operator norm, however, efficient low‑rank approximations exist~\cite{PRXQuantum.4.040318}.
+This discrepancy explains why the operator Schmidt decomposition, while mathematically natural, is insufficient for analyzing low-rank approximations of dynamics with respect to the operator norm.

 Under the condition of $\bar{\mJ}_\alpha(V_{AB}) =1$, we can exclude the interaction in Eq.~\eqref{H_AB_Ising_int}, i.e., $\tilde{V}_{A_0B_0} = \sum_{s=1}^N (\ket{s} \bra{s})_{A_0} \otimes (\ket{s}\bra{s})_{B_0}$.
 A simple computation yields